 What Your Customers See

-If you haven’t properly implemented HTTPS using SSL (secure web protocol signed by a digital certificate), then your customers may see warnings similar to these in their browser.
+If you haven’t properly implemented HTTPS using SSL (Secure Socket Layer signed by a digital certificate), then your customers may see warnings similar to these in their browser.
 What kind of impression are you giving?

 Why A Secure Web Site Matters